flashcatcloud/categraf/README.md

 # Categraf

-Categraf is a monitoring agent for nightingale.
+Categraf is a monitoring agent for nightingale/prometheus/m3db/thanos/influxdb/tdengine.

 ## Releases